 Wow!
 A social ad that stands out in an overly saturated landscape!?
 Yep, it still happens.
 And when it happens, more often than not we’re talking about Facebook carousel ads.

 There’s just something captivating in the swiping/clicking through the carousel cards.
 It’s also the best way to get the most information out of one ad (duh, more links and more creatives).

-People use carousels to promote their stores, a variety of products, events (check out this line up), and different features.
+Carsousel ads are popular in eCommerce for a variety of products, events (eg. “check out this line up‘), and different features.

 It’s also the best way to maximize their ad real estate and provide the most information.

 So, what about you?
 Are you using carousel ads?
 How can you maximize your ROI with carousel ads?
 Let’s find out.

 You’ve probably seen Facebook carousel ads plenty of times on your news feed.

 These particular ad types are incredibly engaging if done right.
 Brands use it to highlight a particular product or feature, create a how-to manual, or tell a story.